IpslWon/IpslWon.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: Sonos Teardown
+title: Chook Nook
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: To monitor and care for my chicken flock I've created a sytem using a standard RasperryPi and several other hardware pieces.
 skills:
+  - soldering
-  - drumel
+  - Python
-  - microprobing
+  - Networking
-  - Electronics Teardown
+  - Machine Learning
-  - PCB analysis
+  - Web Design
-  - audio system design

 main-image: /sonos.png
 ---

-# This is another demo